HomeSpainSeville

 The Current Situation

-Current conditions show clear skies with temperatures reaching 16°C and light winds of 9 km/h.
-Spring weather patterns remain stable across the Guadalquivir River valley.
+Current conditions show temperatures of 13°C with mainly clear skies and light winds of 5 km/h.
+Spring weather patterns remain stable across the Guadalquivir valley where Seville sits 87 kilometres inland from the Atlantic coast.

 Weather & Environmental Risks